 1. Zouk Tea Bar & Grill

 Every day throughout Ramadan, the Chester Street restaurant will be welcoming customers to come and break their fast with a fabulous spread of much-loved dishes.
-Zouk will also be taking care of customers by greeting them and taking them to their table complete with fruit chaat, dates, Watermelon Wonder mocktail (a hydrating drink made with milk, Rooh Afzar, Strawberries, rose water, vanilla, watermelon and pomegranate) and water await.
-Once seated, guests can go up to the buffet and enjoy the daily selection of food which will include salads, starters, curries, lamb raan and a selection of accompaniments.
+Zouk will also be taking care of customers by greeting them and taking them to their table, complete with fruit chaat, dates, water, and a refreshing Mango Lassi.
+Once seated, guests can go up to the buffet and enjoy the daily selection of food, which will include salads, starters, curries, lamb raan and a selection of accompaniments.
 Zouk will host one sitting at Iftar every day but note the time of Iftar changes slightly as the month goes on.
+The Ramadan buffet is priced at £30 per adult, £15 per child (under 12), and free for children under five.

 📍Zouk, 5 The Quadrangle, Chester St, Manchester, M1 5QS.